 The same thing happens when you start to grow and nurture your relationship with yourself.
 You encounter the things that you have been hiding from yourself for a very long time.

 Carl Jung called this your shadow side or your shadow self.
 It is all the parts of you that you find unacceptable (and that society finds unacceptable).
-We hide from them and avoid them because if we look at them, we will realise that we are not perfect, that we are not always right, that sometimes we are the toxic people.
+We hide from them and avoid them because if we look at them, we will realize that we are not perfect, that we are not always right, that sometimes we are the toxic people.

 But you know what: there is infinite power that lies in exploring these dark parts of yourself.
 It helps you to work through old hurts and ways of thinking.
 It leads you on a path of healing and self-acceptance.
 It gives you the power to change yourself and your life because you no longer have this massive blind spot for the things, behaviours, and thoughts that have been holding you back.